ulygit/asus_rt_ac68u/README.md

 1. Log into your router via SSH, and navigate to `/jffs/scripts`.
 2. Copy the `cloudflare_ddns` and `.cloudflare.example` files to that directory.
 3. Rename `.cloudflare.example` to `.cloudflare`.
-4. Edit `.cloudflare` with your Cloudflare email, API key, and zone ID from your Cloudflare portal.
+4. Edit `.cloudflare` with your Cloudflare email and API key OR Cloudflare Token, and zone ID from your Cloudflare portal.
+Read more about [authentication options](#authentication-options).
 5. Run `chmod 700 cloudflare_ddns`.
 6. Run `chmod 600 .cloudflare`.
 7. Run `./cloudflare_ddns list`.